rogerbinns/apsw/doc/index.rst

 <https://sqlite.org/c3ref/intro.html>`_, you can do from Python.
-Although APSW looks vaguely similar to the :pep:`249` (DBAPI), it is :ref:`not compliant <dbapinotes>` with that API because instead it works the way SQLite 3 does. (`pysqlite
+Although APSW looks vaguely similar to the :pep:`249` (DBAPI), it is :ref:`not compliant <dbapinotes>` with that API because instead it works the way SQLite 3 does.
+(Read more about the :ref:`differences
-<https://github.com/ghaering/pysqlite>`_ which became the builtin
-sqlite3 module is DBAPI compliant - see the :ref:`differences
 <pysqlitediffs>`).

 In general you should use Python's builtin sqlite3 module.
 Use APSW